djandyr/docker-symfony/README.md

 ## Installation

-1. Create a `.env` from the `.env.dist` file.
-Adapt it according to your symfony application
+1. Create a `.env` from the `.env.dist` file and load environment variables
     ```bash
     cp .env.dist .env
+    ./.env
     ```

 2. Build/run containers with (with and without detached mode)